Overview

 }

-Per default, all of those functions behave as you would expect in any JavaScript code.
-But UIX can extend this behaviour, as you will see in the following examples.
+By default, all of these functions behave as you would expect in any JavaScript code.
+But UIX can extend this behavior, as you will see in the following examples.

 Scenario 1: Stationary exported functions

-Per default, all functions in a UIX app are stationary, meaning that they only exist in their origin context and cannot be transferred to another endpoint.
+By default, all functions in a UIX app are stationary, meaning that they exist only in their origin context and cannot be transferred to another endpoint.

-However, they can still be called from other endpoints - the function execution just always happens in the origin context.
+However, they can still be called from other endpoints - the function execution just always takes place in the original context.

 As a simple example, let's call an exported backend function from the client (frontend):

-This is nearly identical to the more trivial example of importing a function from a frontend module inside another frontend module.
+This is almost identical to the more trivial example of importing a function from one frontend module into another frontend module.
 The only difference is the additional await that is required for all functions called from an external context.

 Scenario 2: Stationary event handlers

-When using functions as callbacks for events on HTML elements, they are also stationary per default and are executed inside their origin context.
+When using functions as callbacks for events on HTML elements, they are also stationary by default and are executed inside their origin context.

-This means that when an event handler is defined on a HTML element exported from a backend entrypoint, it is still executed on the backend entrypoint, also when the element is displayed in the browser (frontend context):
+This means that if an event handler is defined on an HTML element exported from a backend entrypoint, it will still be executed on the backend entrypoint, even when the element is displayed in the browser (frontend context):

 Note